cosmos/ibc/README.md

 # Interchain Standards Development

 This repository is for standards development of Interchain Standards.
 Initially it will be used to solicit and integrate feedback on IBC (Inter-blockchain Communication) Protocol specification development.
-We will use a variant of the [TC 39](https://tc39.github.io/process-document/):
+We propose usage of an adaptation of the [TC 39](https://tc39.github.io/process-document/) process used by the ECMAScript steering committee.

 ## Cosmos Interchain Specification Proposal Process

-#### Stage 0 - Strawman
+#### Stage 0 - `Strawman`
 - _*Purpose*_: Start the specification process
 - _*Entrance Criteria*_: [Open an issue](https://github.com/cosmos/ics/issues/new) on this repository with a short outline of your proposal
 - _*Acceptance Signifies*_: N/A